blakeiwai/AvoidO/README.md

 1. Design Chassis Assembly in Solidworks

-   * Assembly comes complete with housing for all electronic components
+   * Complete the robot assembly with housing for all electronic components
+   * Ultrasonic sensor has to be pointing towards the front end of the chassis and attached to a sweeper servo (90 degrees)
 2. Drive the motors and use the sweeping ultrasonic function
 3. Assemble and test robot

    * Fine-tune motors to drive in a straight line

-### Final Assembly of Robot
+## Final Assembly of Robot

 ![finalproduct](https://user-images.githubusercontent.com/109624276/209011483-974c34bf-84ae-4801-a71a-f2e3e1f66a8e.jpg)

+## Components Used:

+* Ultrasonic Sensor (HC-SR04)
+* 4 x DC Gearbox Motors
+* Arduino Uno
+* Adafruit Motor Shield v2
+* SG90 Servo Motor
+* 9 Volt Battery
+* Jumper Wires

 ## Approximate Rover Radius